cogentcore/core/README.md

 ## General / Widgets

-* get rid of "JSON" in gieditor

-* not saving file sort order (on windows -- check on mac)
+* weird inconsistency in HasScroll in layout for fileview

 * double click close dialog is only for tableview select action -- need a separate pathway for that.

-* label needs 2nd path with actual size to re-layout (only for wordwrap)
+* label needs 2nd pass with actual size to re-layout (only for wordwrap) -- works but subsequent elements can't move up b/c they are allocated based on original size.. really need 2 passes here.

+* crash on prefs screen info when sizing wider

+* add hover for label to show url for links.

 * separate prefs for colors, fonts, OS